carpentries/maintainer-onboarding/index.md

 You will develop skills for creating a positive environment for all contributors.

-- Communicating with other Maintainers: As a new Maintainer, you are part of a large team supporting over 40 official lessons.
+- Communicating with other Maintainers: As a new Maintainer, you are part of a large team supporting 48 official lessons.
 You will learn how to connect with other Maintainers, The Carpentries Curriculum Team, and the Maintainer Community Lead for advice and support.
-You will also learn about the role of the Curriculum Advisory Committees, and how lesson Maintianers and Curriculum Advisors work together to support the lessons.

-- Interacting with the technical infrastructure: Maintainers ensure that lessons have a consistent look and feel by following styling guidelines and formatting conventions.
-You will become familiar with key components of The Carpentries lesson template and practice core technical skills for lesson maintanence through GitHub.
+- Infrastructure for Lesson Maintenance: Maintainers ensure that lessons have a consistent look and feel by following styling guidelines and formatting conventions.
+You will become familiar with key components of The Carpentries lesson template and practice core technical skills for lesson maintenance through GitHub.

+- Communicating with Curriculum Advisors: You will learn about the role of Curriculum Advisors, and how lesson Maintainers and Curriculum Advisors work together to support the lessons.